How To Make Money Welding in Your Garage: Must-Have Tools

 These are:

-- A die grinder.
-A die grinder is not very different from a regular grinder.
-The work output from a die grinder is finer.
-Bevelling steel was never smoother.
+• A die grinder is not very different from a regular grinder, but its work output is finer.
+Bevelling steel has never been smoother.

-- Drill Press – Although this is not required for your basic welding job, you are advised to have one on hand as you are wont to require it for fabrication work sooner or later.
+• Drill Press—Although this is not required for your basic welding job, you are advised to have one on hand as you will likely require it for fabrication work sooner or later.

-- Hammers – Hammers are required to shape metal.
-These hammers come in different types; you will have to read up and determine what you need.
+• Hammers—Hammers are required to shape metal.
+There are different types, so you will have to read up and determine what you need.

 You can choose to rent unless you expect to be continuously engaged in projects.
 Also, never start a welding business without proper insurance and licensing.
 You don’t want to come into legal trouble or find that your business has burned down one fine day without having an opportunity to recover costs.